luddites-me/client-sdk/docs/client.md

 The Protect Client requires a minimal amount of configuration in order to render on the platform.
 This requires instantiating the `Client` class with a `ClientConfig` object.
 This defines:

-- `accessToken`: your NS8 Protect access token used for authenticating API calls to Protect.
+- `accessToken`: your LUDDITES Protect access token used for authenticating API calls to Protect.
 This is required for loading the IFrame.
 - `eventBinding`: a collection of events to which you will bind.
 The `EventName` enum defines static events which are guaranteed to execute.
 - `IFrameConfig`: an object representing the configuration of the IFrame that Protect will occupy. `attachToId` is required, and `classNames` is optional.